 ANEMEL Annual Report

-Download our 2023 ANEMEL Annual Report to discover all the advances achieved during the first year of the project.
+Download our 2024 ANEMEL Annual Report to discover all the advances achieved durint the project’s first half.
 It’s free to read and easily accessible here.

 Our public deliverables